-The appointed Chief Compliance Officer from its holding company CNP CIH is Polys Michaelides and the responsible person for overseeing the outsourced Compliance activities in the year 2018 was George Georgakopoulos (under his role in the year as Manager of Operations Department).
+The appointed Chief Compliance Officer from its holding company CNP CIH is Polys Michaelides and the responsible person for overseeing the outsourced Compliance activities in the year 2019 was Charoula Syrigonaki.

 The Compliance Function decodes new and proposed (financial services / insurance) compliance-related rules from legislative or regulatory bodies, which are relevant to business, into internal standards, procedures, and guidelines.